jessiemasonx/functional-programming/README.md

 - How many female authors write novels?
 - In what year was the ratio the biggest?

+#### Decision
+I decided to go with research question number 6:
+__Has the ratio between men and women who write novels changed over the years?__

+### Day 4

+- Thought of my hypothesis
+- All of a sudden understanded a lot of things
+- Was finally able to recieve all the data I needed

 #### Hypothesis
 Years ago the difference in the ratio of men and women who write novels was smaller than it is now.

-### Day 4

-- stappenplan gemaakt
-- hypothese gemaakt
-- veel kwartjes vielen
-- alle data op kunnen halen

 How am I going to do this:
 1. Filter on only books